The history of women's handbags

 By this time peasants and travelers carried bags of cloth diagonally across the body.
 Like the ones, hippies wear nowadays.

-The aristocrats began to carry "sweat bags" full of a sweet smell to compensate the lack of hygiene.
+The aristocrats began to carry "sweat bags" full of a sweet smell to compensate for the lack of hygiene.
 In these bags, you found an endless number of flavorings to hide the ugly odors on special occasions.

 In this century girls were taught embroidery as a necessary skill to make them "housewives", thanks to this there is an increase in bags with ornamental stitching.
 And therefore the bags in women begin to be practical and more